 First things first, why does The Washington Post care about click-through rates?

-• Clicks are a more reliable measure of in a post-iOS privacy settings world
+- Clicks are a more reliable measure of engagement in a post-iOS privacy settings world

 5 low-lift strategies to increase newsletter CTRs

-5. Always be .
+- Always be testing.
 At The Washington Post, they're almost always running some A/B test in the background.
 Kelly recommends ensuring you have a clear hypothesis, that you set a time period, that you measure results, see where else you can implement learnings and remember that the same strategy might not work the same in every newsletter.

 > You'll also enjoy: How to make your newsletter valuable in a reader-revenue model